This space is dedicated to the frequently asked questions that are asked by prospective and current residence students.

 What do the rooms look like?

-Each room has a queen-sized bed, a refrigerator, an extra large closet with modular storage, a built-in desk, a desk chair, a window seat, wired Internet access, your own sink, and a door into the washroom (shower and toilet) you share with the student next door.
+Each room has a queen-sized bed (Premium Kings have a King size bed), a refrigerator, an extra large closet with modular storage, a built-in desk, a desk chair, a window seat, wired Internet access, your own sink, and a door into the washroom (shower and toilet) you share with the student next door.
 Each resident is responsible for the cleanliness of their own room; cleaning staff look after corridors, public washrooms and areas of the building.

 May a student bring their own furniture to residence?